tilde-nlp/tildemt-selector/tildemt-selector/README.md

 ```

 #### engineName
-The user can input a name for her newly created system configuretion to later
+The user can input a name for her newly created system configuration to later
 identify it.
 This is usefull if the same MT plugin can be used to configure multiple
 different translation engines.
 A single user, for example, could be using the Tilde MT
 platform for two different projects each requiring her to access translation systems